ds2713/es2017/README.md

   In other words, the cache system works exclusively for the problem of the broker temporarily going offline.

+10. There used to be a timeout which raises an annoying exception and is hard to fix without a reset.
+Running `connect()` and `disconnect()` before and after each message prevents this timeout.
+The device runs easily overnight, up to, and above shock index numbers of 500.
+  * The only concern now is an overflow, which is unlikely (assuming signed 32-bit integer).

 ### Remaing possibilities
 1. The website inside the `/docs` folder needs to be made.
 Active display of data?